rawanm/DataScientistNanodegree/P4_WriteBlogPost/README.md

 # U.K. Traffic Accidents - Data Analysis (10+years)
+> Due to limited rendering; graphs will not render in github, so please use [npviewer](https://nbviewer.jupyter.org/github/rawanm/DataScientistNanodegree/blob/master/P4_WriteBlogPost/uk_traffic_accidents_data_analysis.ipynb), or simply click on icon at the top-right corner to explore the analysis in full details.

 > This project (Write a Data Science Blog Post) is part of Udacity's Data Scientists Nanodegree Program.
 Detailed analysis with all needed code is posted in this Github repository.